 “Being on a local Board of Supervisors, I’m a big believer that the more you can push an issue down to a locality, the better because local elected officials best understand the problems on the ground.”
 Lesinski said.
 “Whether it’s the board of supervisors or city council, they’re living among the community.
 They’re talking with their constituents everyday.
 Having an appreciation for that at the federal level I think is very important.”

-Lesinski is a Democratic candidate to represent Virginia’s 5th Congressional District.
-The primary for the Democratic Party is June 23.
+Lesinski was a democratic candidate to represent Virginia’s 5th Congressional District.
+He lost in the primary.